Conservation Aquaculture Research Team

 The Conservation Aquaculture Research Team (CART) is a team of experts and analysts in ocean conservation, fisheries, and aquaculture with the mission of guiding this burgeoning food sector toward a future in which the industry works with, rather than against, conservation goals.

-Aquaculture currently accounts for over half of the seafood people eat globally.
-Its total production is set to surpass that of all wild-caught fisheries – including the fish used for other purposes, such as animal feed – by 2025.
+Aquaculture currently accounts for over half of the seafood people eat globally, and recently surpassed production from all wild-caught fisheries – including the fish used for other purposes, such as animal feed.

-Despite this booming demand for farmed seafood, knowledge on how to farm our oceans sustainably, especially while meeting conservation goals, is limited.
-NCEAS helped launch CART to address this need.
+Despite this booming demand for farmed seafood, knowledge on how to farm our oceans sustainably, especially while meeting conservation goals, is relatively limited.
+NCEAS launched CART to address this need.

-CART is the new face of aquaculture science, one that works to inform the industry with the best available science for a sustainable future.
+CART is the new face of aquaculture science, one that works to inform the industry and management with the best available science for a sustainable future.

 Hero image courtesy Cynthia Sandoval/NOAA